ULE-Informatica/laboratory1-mcasar01/README.md

 * STR31-C: Guarantee that storage for strings has sufficient space for character data and the null terminator --> Línea 51
 * MSC34-C: Do not use deprecated or obsolescent functions --> Línea 51
-* MEM35-C. Always allocate sufficient memory for an object --> Líneas 17,18,61
+* MEM35-C. Always allocate sufficient memory for an object --> Líneas 17,18,66
 * STR30-C: Do not attempt to modify String literals --> Línea 101
 * ARR02-C. Explicitly specify array bounds, even if implicitly defined by an initializer --> Línea 18
+* ARR32-C	Ensure size arguments for variable length arrays are in a valid --> Linea 48